Stability of local quantum dissipative systems: Toolbox for the proof

-Note that, in contrast with definition \ref{def:global-rapid-mixing}, the quantity $\eta^A(T_t)$ depends on the evolution \emph{on the whole system $\Lambda$}, and not just on the subset $A$.
-Thus local rapid mixing is a very strong condition: the term $k(r)$ appearing in equation (\ref{eq:local-rapid-mixing}) only depends on the support of $A$, and so the reduced mixing time (i.e.\ the time it takes for the reduced density matrix on the subset $A$ to converge) is independent of system size.
+Note that, in contrast with definition~\ref{def:global-rapid-mixing}, the quantity $\eta^A(T_t)$ depends on the evolution \emph{on the whole system $\Lambda$}, and not just on the subset $A$.
+Thus local rapid mixing is a very strong condition: the term $k(r)$ appearing in equation~\eqref{eq:local-rapid-mixing} only depends on the support of $A$, so the local mixing time (i.e.\ the time it takes for the reduced density matrix on the subset $A$ to converge) is required to be independent of system size.

-\begin{example} A simple dissipative system verifying definition \ref{def:local-rapid-mixing} is the tensor product of amplitude damping channels acting (with the same rate) on different qubits.
+\begin{example} A simple dissipative system satisfying definition~\ref{def:local-rapid-mixing} is the tensor product of amplitude damping channels acting (with the same rate) on different qubits.
 Note that, though it might seem a trivial example, there are interesting dissipative systems of this form: among others, dissipative preparation of graph states \cite{Kastoryano12} can be brought into this form by a non-local unitary rotation (which of course does not change the convergence rates). \end{example}